runemalm/OpenDDD.NET/README.md

 - **Integration Events**: Implement integration events to facilitate communication between bounded contexts and decouple them from each other.
 - **Application Services**: Use application services to coordinate the execution of domain logic and manage transactions.
 - **Dependency Injection**: Leverage the built-in dependency injection support in .NET for easy integration with your application.
-- **Testing**: Use base test classes for efficient and powerful unit testing of actions.
+- **Testability**: Comes prepared with base test classes for efficient and simple unit testing of actions.
+- **Horizontal Scaling**: Seamlessly scale your application horizontally to handle increased traffic and demand.

 ## Basic Concepts

-The map below visually represents the key concepts and their interrelationships in a clear and concise manner.
+The map below visually represents the key concepts and their interrelationships.

 ![Concept Map](https://github.com/runemalm/OpenDDD.NET/blob/develop/concept-map.png)

 ## Supported Versions

 - .NET Core 3.1
+- .NET 5 (upcoming)
+- .NET 6 (upcoming)
+- .NET 7 (upcoming)
+- .NET 8 (upcoming)

 ## Getting Started